machingclee/machingclee.github.io/static/media/319-stripe-for-subscription.7f673926.md

 - This step is crucial, we always check whether a customer has active subscription in order to determine if we need to create a checkout page for customer.

 - If a subscription already exists, we instead provide a confirmation dialog in the frontend since the customer don't need to provide the payment information again.

-- We need this subscription object because we can add, remove, adjust the amount of the subscribed items so that they are all billed within the same period and let stripe calculate the ***prorated cost*** for us.

 ```kotlin
 fun getActiveSubscriptionOfCustomer(stripCustomerId: String): Subscription? {